Stretching is not one of my favorite things to do.

 If you have a desk job your muscles will tighten up during the day because of a lack of inactivity.
 Sitting in a chair causes the hip flexors to contract, the muscles in your chest and shoulders to shorten up as you reach for your keypad, and the back of your neck to get tight as your head leans forward while typing and reading online.

 When sitting at a desk like the example above, your hip flexors, chest, and shoulders contract while your glutes, lower back, and upper back relax.
 This causes muscular imbalances and poor posture.

 Stretching will only temporarily relieve pain and discomfort but that doesn’t mean it isn’t important.
-A certain amount of flexibility is needed to stay injury free, to help with mobility, and along with strength training to help in preventing muscular imbalances.
+A certain amount of flexibility is needed to stay injury-free, to help with mobility, and strength training to help in preventing muscular imbalances.

 THE DIFFERENT TYPES OF STRETCHING